SOCIAL IMPACT

 OTHER CHARITABLE WORK

 In 2017 Susie wrote and published FoodTech UK to make a case for the UK as the centre for foodtech innovation and to attract inward investment.
 She set up the FoodTech Group within the highly respected Tech London Advocates volunteer organisation.
-She is currently working with the following in a voluntary capacity . . .
+She is currently working with the following as a non-executive or in a voluntary capacity . . .

 • Deputy Lieutenant of Kent to support the Lord Lieutenant in her role as the official representative of His Majesty The King in Kent.